wuespace/telestion-project-template/README.md

-# Telestion Application Template
+# Telestion Project Template

-This is a template for Telestion applications.
+This is a template for Telestion projects.
-It helps you to set up the publishing of Telestion applications.
-Dependencies to the [main repo](https://github.com/wuespace/telestion-core) are included, too.
+It provides the boilerplate code so can instantly start to develop your groundstation.

-## Initialization
+## Setup

+For a more in-depth guide on how to start a new project, take a look on our [developer documentation](https://docs.telestion.wuespace.de/application/tutorials/starting-a-new-project/).

+### Via GitHub

+First, press the `Use this template` button.

+// TODO: Insert image

+Now, GitHub asks you some required information.
+Select a suitable user/group and give the repository a meaningful name.

+Next, select your repository's visibility.
+When you're happy with your information, press the Create repository from template button.

+// TODO: Insert image

-Please go to the _Actions_ Tab in the GitHub UI and choose the `Initialize` Action.
+Now, go to the _Actions_ Tab in the GitHub UI and choose the `Initialize` Action.
 Then click `Run workflow` and enter your preferences like so:

 ![Screenshot_20210427_091359](https://user-images.githubusercontent.com/52416718/116217289-01329a00-a739-11eb-811a-08bee30de8b7.png)